 - Combine the soy sauce, rice wine vinegar, sugar, water, and cornstarch in a small bowl and add to the pan.

-- Stir in the green onions and cook the sauce until it's just thickened.
+- Stir in the scallions and cook the sauce until it's just thickened.
 Taste and adjust for seasoning.
 Keep aside.

 - When the cauliflower is ready, gently mix it in with the sauce and serve immediately with rice.